JSDWRLD/Object-Oriented-Programming/README.md

  - Applied Concepts: Recursion.
  - Description: This lab explores the implementation of a recursive function to determine if two strings are equal, disregarding case sensitivity.

+**Lab 10: Smart String List**
+ - Applied Concepts: Binary Search, Selection Sort
+ - Description: Creating a Smart String List which has a searching method of O(log n) for fast searches.

 ## Assignments

 **Assignment 1: Cartographic Inquiry**